Minimally Invasive Maze Procedure

-A minimally invasive maze procedure is an endoscopic surgery done to treat atrial fibrillation.
+A minimally invasive maze procedure is used to treat atrial fibrillation.

 HOW TO PREPARE:

-- Dye may be used during your surgery to help caregivers see the blood vessels better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- Contrast liquid may be used during your procedure to help your surgeon see the blood vessels better.
+Tell him or her if you have ever had an allergic reaction to contrast liquid.

-- You may need to stop driving, lifting heavy things, or doing strenuous or tiring activities.
+- You may need to stop driving, lifting anything heavy, or doing strenuous or tiring activities.

-- Your caregiver may give you heart medicines to help control your irregular heartbeat.
-Ask your caregiver for more information about these medicines.
+- Your surgeon may give you heart medicines to help control your irregular heartbeat.
+Ask him or her for more information about these medicines.